 Community Living Ontario also financially supports several Change Projects every year.
 These projects, led by youth both with and without disabilities, raise awareness about issues facing people who have an intellectual disability and increase inclusion for all.
 Change Projects would not be possible without the support of our donors, who are equally as keen to see meaningful change for people who have an intellectual disability in their communities.

 Community Living Ontario understands that our vision of a more inclusive society for people who have an intellectual disability would not be possible without out youth champions.
 Educational opportunities like the Re:Action4Inclusion annual leadership summit and the Change Projects are just two examples of the youth-led activism that Community Living Ontario supports.
 Young people have the capacity and motivation to change the future for people who have an intellectual disability.
 Now more than ever, our youth work is essential to help drive inclusion even in a virtual capacity.
-Virtual inclusion will help us to reach even more youth across the province and create more opportunities for positive change.
+Virtual connections will help us to reach even more youth across the province and create more opportunities for positive change.

 Thanks to your generous support, we can make sure that these young activists have the tools and resources they need to continue this much-needed work.